terminalstatic/go-xsd-validate/README.md

 Currently this package aims to be a proof of concept and is not used in production.
 Nevertheless there are limited resources on how to handle xsd validation in go, so this might be helpful for someone.

-As libxml2-dev is needed, as a reference how I installed the latest sources on my system (Ubuntu):
+As libxml2-dev is needed, this is an example how to install the latest sources (Ubuntu, change prefix according to where your libs and include files are located):

 	curl -sL ftp://xmlsoft.org/libxml2/libxml2-2.9.5.tar.gz | tar -xzf -